MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/manage-software-download-settings-office-365.md

 After you download the software, you can use your existing software deployment tools and processes to deploy InfoPath or SharePoint Designer to your users.

 ## Additional considerations about managing software download settings in Office 365
-- The list of Office software that appears on the **Office software download settings** page depends on the type of Office 365 plan that your organization has.
+- The list of Office software that appears on the **Office software download settings** page depends on the type of Office 365 (or Microsoft 365) plan that your organization has.

 - Users have to be local administrators on their computers to install Office software.
 If users aren't local administrators, you'll have to install Office for them.

-- For users to be able to install Office, you need to [assign them an Office 365 license](https://docs.microsoft.com/office365/admin/manage/assign-licenses-to-users).
+- For users to be able to install Office, you need to [assign them a license](https://docs.microsoft.com/office365/admin/manage/assign-licenses-to-users).

 - By default, Office installs all the apps that are included in your version of Office on the user's computer.
 If you want some users to get fewer apps, such as only Word and PowerPoint, you need to use the Office Deployment Tool to deploy Office to your users without those apps.